top of page

 Patents protect inventions, not mere ideas.
 Your concept must be fully developed into a concrete invention that is novel, non-obvious, and useful.
 I help determine if your idea has matured into a patentable invention during our initial consultation.

-What if someone else files a similar patent application?
+What if someone else files a similar patent application before mine?

 The U.S. operates under a "first-to-file" system, meaning the first person to file a patent application generally has priority.
 This makes early filing crucial.
 I can conduct interference proceedings or post-grant challenges if necessary to protect your rights.